Skip to content ↓

 Reading

 The children will continue to read books appropriate to their phonic stage with adults throughout the term.
-This will usually be on a one to one basis or within a lesson as a shared read.
+This may be on a one to one basis, in a small group or within a lesson as a shared read.
 They will also be exposed to engaging texts by being read high quality texts on a daily basis.
 They will have the opportunity to read for pleasure by having access to a wide range of books in their class reading corner and having regular opportunities to use it.
 They will be taught word-reading skills daily in phonics lessons and reading will be integrated into other subjects, such as reading about events and important people in history and becoming familiar with different types of book, such as atlases in geography lessons.
-This will give children the opportunity to practise their decoding, fluency and comprehension skills in a meaningful way throughout the day.
-We will also continue to spend time working exclusively on the children’s inference skills in short regular sessions this term, encouraging pupils to back up their thoughts with evidence from images or text.
+This provides opportunities for children to practise their decoding, fluency and comprehension skills in a meaningful way throughout the day.
+We will also continue to spend time working exclusively on the children’s inference skills, encouraging pupils to explain their thoughts using evidence from images or text.

 Phonics*